Yes, even before it may be sold to Rupert Murdoch, I got a small mention in today's Wall Street Journal (Friday, June 29th)

 Which brings me to the topic of perennial favorite exhibit themes for start up museums like "grocery stores" or "mini hospitals."
 As I've said before, I'd be quite happy never to see another "grocery store" exhibit inside a museum!
 It's not that I have any problem with these "exhibit chestnuts" per se, but rather the idea that having a mini grocery store is a substitute for doing the real hard and creative work of finding your own "institutional voice."
 I realize it may be tempting to get the local grocery chain to donate money to outfit a space with kid-sized baskets and bins of plastic fake food, and their logo plastered all over everything (naturally!) but is that really the best possible use of your valuable exhibit space?
 Personally I'd say you've just created an "entropy exhibit" rather than a grocery store exhibit.

 And, don't get me started, on all the amazing learning about nutrition, "cultural diversity" ("we have plastic ethnic food in our store") and the like, that's supposed to occur in these spaces.
 Little kids like to take things out of containers and pile them up or put them into other containers.
 PERIOD.
-I have a toybox in my living room that my daughter Caroline uses for this purpose, but I wouldn't call it an exhibit!
+I have a toybox in my living room that my kids use for this purpose, but I wouldn't call it an exhibit!

 RANT ENDS HERE